daghovland/DagSemTools/README.md

 * Rdf-1.2 Turtle

-* Semi-positive datalog over Rdf.
+* Stratifiable datalog over Rdf.
 Only triples (and restricted negation) is allowed, no other functions.

 ## Usage
 See examples in [test/NugetTest](test/NugetTest)